camhoward93/design-patterns/README.md

 Benefits: maintenance and reliability.
 ### Polymorphism
 Polymorphism means "having multiple forms".
 It is the ability to assign different meaning to a single operator/symbol in different contexts.
-Such as overriding parameters or methods, or assigning a superclass variable to one subclass object type, then reassigning it to another.
+Such as overriding parameters/methods or assigning a superclass variable to one subclass object type, then reassigning it to another.

 Benefits: maintenance and variability.